FeiSun/feisun.github.io/_pages/about.md

   image: feisun.jpg
   image_circular: true # crops the image to make it circular
   more_info: >
+    <p>An Asian man wearing sunglasses and a red T-shirt with the infinity symbol, standing on top of Shurijo Castle, Okinawa</p>

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"